sbilly/awesome-security/README.md

 loosing the essens in the DNS answer.
 * [sagan](http://sagan.quadrantsec.com/) - Sagan uses a 'Snort like' engine and rules to analyze logs (syslog/event log/snmptrap/netflow/etc).
 * [OSSEC](http://www.ossec.net/) -  OSSEC is an Open Source Host-based Intrusion Detection System that performs log analysis, file integrity checking, policy monitoring, rootkit detection, real-time alerting and active response.
 It runs on most operating systems, including Linux, MacOS, Solaris, HP-UX, AIX and Windows.
+* [ntopng](http://www.ntop.org/products/ntop/) - Ntopng is a network traffic probe that shows the network usage, similar to what the popular top Unix command does.

 ### IDS / IPS / Host IDS / Host IPS
 * [Snort](https://www.snort.org/) - Snort is a free and open source network intrusion prevention system (NIPS) and network intrusion detection system (NIDS)created by Martin Roesch in 1998.
 Snort is now developed by Sourcefire, of which Roesch is the founder and CTO.
 In 2009, Snort entered InfoWorld's Open Source Hall of Fame as one of the "greatest [pieces of] open source software of all time".